IntensiveCoLearning/english/Connie_EICL1st.md

 * day 13

-Aisan tiger mosquitos are native to the tropit of south-east aisa but in past few years they've spread all across the south-east in the US
+Aisan tiger mosquitos are native to the tropit of south-east aisa but in past few years they've spread all across the south-east area in the US

+### 2024.7.2

+notes：

+mosquitoes 复数注意

+tropics 注意拼写

+south-eastern 不是 south-east area

+* day 14

+cats have 9 of  lives they clearly wanted to spend one of them here in New York city.